 and, since 1991, known as Kuz'myno, in the Mukachevskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 In Yiddish, Kuz'myno was known as Kizmin.

-Kuz'myno is located about 13 miles NNW of Mukacheve (Munkács).
+Kuz'myno is located about thirteen miles north-northwest of Mukacheve (Munkács).

 Jews probably settled in Kuz'myno in the late 18th century.

 In 1880, the Jewish population was 152 and by 1910, the Jewish population increased to 154.